kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 ^^^^^^^^^^^^^^

-The localization system takes information from the AR Tag Transform library which is used to observe the ar tag bundle on the hopper and converts it into x y coordinates.
+The localization system takes information from the AR Tag Transform library which is used to observe the AR tag bundle on the hopper and converts it into x y coordinates.
 An AR tag bundle is simple a collection of AR tags.
 Currently three are being used on the hopper.
 The localization system converts the data for use in a ROS messages.
 The cameras are switched on and off depending on whether or not they can see the AR tag bundle.
 When first launching, the system briefly turns